beerpwn/ctf/2019/INS'Hack_ctf/gimme_your_shell/README.md

 ![alt text](images/man_gets.png)

-Reading the vuln function we can see that the argument for the gets function will be a variable located into the stack.
+By reading the vuln function we can see that the argument for the gets function will be a variable located into the stack.
 So what we expect from this is a stack-buffer overflow.
 Let's verify this: